 The form allows you to configure a profile with the following fields:

 - Profile ID and Deploy URL

-- These two fields are only available as read only display once a profile has been created.
+- These two fields are displayed as "read only" once a profile has been created.
 The Profile ID displays the unique identifier that can be used for staging to this repository using the Nexus Staging Maven Plugin.
 The Deploy URL displays the generic staging URL that can be used with the default Maven Deploy Plugin together with the Repository Target configuration to intercept the deployment and move the artifacts into the Staging Suite instead.

 - Profile Name